AresMUSH/aresmush.com/tutorials/install/setting-up-dns.md

 ---
 title: Setting Up A Custom Domain with Namecheap
 description:
-layout: page
+layout: tutorial
+installTutorial: true
+tutorialName: Installing AresMUSH
+tutorialIndex: tutorials/install
+prevstep: getting-a-hostname
+nextstep: ports
 tags:
 - install
 - hosting
 - dns
 ---

-If you don't already have a domain name provider of your own, consider [Namecheap](https://namecheap.com).
+If you want a domain name for your game, you have two options:

+* Request a free AresMUSH sub-domain (yourmush.aresmush.com), set up for you.
+See [Subdomain Terms of Service](/subdomain-tos.html) for details.
+* Set up your own domain (yourmush.com).

+For the second option, consider [Namecheap](https://namecheap.com).
 They're affordable, and their tools are pretty straightforward.
 I don't get anything for recommending them; I just like them.

-To set up your MUSH's domain on namecheap:
+To set up your MUSH's domain on Namecheap:

 1. Create an account and purchase the domain.
-2. [Install the game](/tutorials/install) up to the point where you have the droplet IP address and need to set up the domain.
+2. [Create a droplet](/tutorials/install) -- you don't need to complete the install, just do the first step when you create the droplet and get an IP address.
 3. Go to your account dashboard.
 4. Click "Manage" next to your domain name.
 5. Click "Advanced DNS".